Johan Cruyff: Personal life

 At the wedding of Ajax teammate Piet Keizer, on 13 June 1967, Cruyff met his future wife, Diana Margaretha "Danny" Coster (born 1949).
 They started dating, and on 2 December 1968, at the age of 21, he married Danny.
 Her father was Dutch businessman Cor Coster who also happened to be Cruyff's agent.
 He was also credited with engineering Cruyff's move to FC Barcelona in 1973.
 The marriage is said to have been happy for almost 50 years.
 Contrary to his well-known strong personality and superstar status, Cruyff led a relatively quiet private life beyond the world of football.
 A highly principled, strong-minded and devoted family man, Cruyff's football career, both as a player and as a manager, was considerably influenced by his family, in particular his wife Danny.
 He and Danny had three children together: Chantal (16 November 1970), Susila (27 January 1972), and Jordi (9 February 1974).
-The family has lived in Barcelona since 1973, with a six-year interruption from December 1981 to January 1988 when they lived in Vinkeveen, the Netherlands.
+The family lived in Barcelona from 1973, with a six-year interruption from December 1981 to January 1988 when they lived in Vinkeveen.

 In 1977, Cruyff announced his decision to retire from international football at the age of 30, despite still being lean and wiry, after helping the country qualify for the 1978 World Cup.
 This move, shrouded in mystery and met with disbelief back in late 1977, was only finally stripped of its mystique in 2008, when Cruyff explained his decision in an interview with Catalunya Ràdio.
 It was while still living in Barcelona as a player in late 1977, Cruyff and his family became the victims of an armed attacker who forced his way into his flat in Barcelona.
-And the man who was then the ultimate football superstar was confronted with the choice between family values and a highly promising World Cup glory at the end of his international career.
+The man who was then the ultimate football superstar was confronted with the choice between family values and a highly promising World Cup glory at the end of his international career.
 In the interview with Catalunya Ràdio, he said that the attempted kidnap was the reason he decided not to go to the World Cup in Argentina in 1978.
 As he recalled, "You should know that I had problems at the end of my career as a player here and I don't know if you know that someone [put] a rifle at my head and tied me up and tied up my wife in front of the children at our flat in Barcelona.
 The children were going to school accompanied by the police.
 The police slept in our house for three or four months.
 I was going to matches with a bodyguard.
 All these things change your point of view towards many things.
 There are moments in life in which there are other values.
 We wanted to stop this and be a little more sensible.
 It was the moment to leave football and I couldn't play in the World Cup after this."